Friday, April 12, 2024

 By late morning I noticed she was so much more subdued.
 I even briefly though I should go find some of the leftover dog pain medicine I had upstairs, and maybe she was just feeling achy, like I do most days.
 By early afternoon, Rich tried to take her outside.
 She laid down on the porch and would not move.
 OK, something serious is going on.
 I looked at her gums, and they were terribly pale.
 Bleeding somewhere!
 I called her vet and they let us bring her in right away.

 They started an IV, gave her oxygen, took a blood panel, and assessed her non-invasive first.
 After her bloodwork, they did pull a syringe full of blood from her abdomen.
 Internal bleeding.
 We had already clearly confirmed that there was just NO WAY she had come into contact with any anti-coagulant rat poison.
 She lives in the house with us, and is never alone outside without us.
-It was the doctor's best guess without doing exploratory surgery or CAT scan (X-Ray would be useless in this situation) that she most likely had a tumor on her pancreas that had ruptured.
+It was the doctor's best guess without doing exploratory surgery or CAT scan (X-Ray would be useless in this situation) that she most likely had a tumor on her spleen that had ruptured.
 She may be too weak for surgery, would most likely need a blood transfusion, and if surviving that would need chemo, all of which would probably only buy her a few short months.
 I decided instead to not put her through that.

 She was peacefully released to walk over the "Rainbow Bridge" after a very tearful goodbye from Rich and Me.